-Manufactured homes are designed with the same perks as single family homes and condos; the kitchens display granite counter tops, stainless steel appliances, custom built fireplaces, and other high-end finishes.
-Many models cost as much as a site-built home and once permanently installed are classified as real property so when you’re shopping for manufactured homeowners insurance in the marketplace you have several things to consider.
+Manufactured homes are designed with the same perks as single-family homes and condos; the kitchens display granite counter tops, stainless steel appliances, custom-built fireplaces, and other high-end finishes.
+Many models cost as much as a site-built home and once permanently installed are classified as real property so when you’re shopping for insurance for manufactured homes in the marketplace you have several things to consider.

 We’ll cover how to choose the right insurance company for your manufactured home and the coverage you should consider in a policy.